-Hollywood Park was a historic horseracing track in Inglewood, California.
+Hollywood Park was a historic horse racing track in Inglewood, California.
 It opened in 1938 as a leisure destination for celebrities.
-Eventually the owners expanded the track complex with a casino.
-Then, in 2004, the site was sold, and in 2013 the racetrack, clubhouse, and stables were torn down.
-The Hollywood Park Casino, however, remained.
+The owners eventually added a casino to the track complex.
+The site was sold in 2004, and the racetrack, clubhouse, and stables were torn down in 2013.
+The Hollywood Park Casino remained.

-These photographs depict the wallpaper in the banquet room from the second floor, the pavilion, above of the former Hollywood Park Casino, now demolished.
-The floral design, which references late-nineteenth century ornamental motifs, seems to have been selected to signal Old European high taste and distinguished age.
-It must have originally imbued the room with glamour, and a sense fantasy.
-When the wallpaper started peeling, the proprietors protected it from further damage with sheets of Plexiglas, clumsily drilled into the wallpaper.
+These photographs depict the wallpaper in the banquet room from the second floor in the pavilion above the former Hollywood Park Casino, now demolished.
+The floral design, which references late nineteenth-century ornamental motifs, seems to have been selected to signal Old European high taste and distinguished age.
+It must have originally imbued the room with glamour and a sense of fantasy.
+When the wallpaper started peeling, the proprietors protected it from further damage with sheets of Plexiglas, haphazardly drilled into the wallpaper.
 The Plexiglas unwittingly undoes the intention of the original, like an expensive couch covered in plastic.
 Through a clumsy attempt at preservation, the wallpaper becomes a metaphor for destruction—the effect of the original is destroyed by its protection.